Muhammad Muhsin Ibrahim

 or something else that I can’t describe, hence this piece.
 I know the content

 sounds somewhat personal, but I can’t help spilling the beans.
-I hope to get
+I hope to gather candid opinions from my readers.
+Perhaps that might assist me to

 tread more maturely next time while dealing with ‘elders’.
 Or, better still,

-or right.
-That I sincerely speaking don’t know.
+I am not saying I was right or wrong.
+That I sincerely speak, I don’t know.
 However, I wholeheartedly

 me when I am fully grown up—less than a couple of years ago.
 His wife and mine

 have been like sisters.
-His son has been like mine, for he used to daily spend
+His son has been like mine, for he used to spend hours in my house every day.
+In a nutshell, we live as relatives.
+Yet he went ahead and

 crossed all these boundaries of decorum and coarsely declared me a child.
 I think

-a better word, even an insulting one, perhaps like pedant, nitpicker, etc.
+a better word, even an insulting one, perhaps like pedant, nitpicker, etc., might suit my behaviour, but not childishness.

 Please feel free to share your